curegit/halftone-converter/README.md

 #### -g, --glob

-interpret FILE values as glob patterns
+interpret FILE values as glob patterns (e.g. *.png, **/*.jpg)

+Use this option if the shell's wildcard expansion is not available.
+`**` matches any files and zero or more directories recursively.

 #### -f, --force